Dissipative Unified Dark Fluid Model: Introduction

 \section{Introduction}

-In the standard model of cosmology \cite{wie}, \cite{peeb}, the dark energy component which due to observations constitutes about $72\%$ of the universe is represented by the cosmological constant $\Lambda$.
-This component of the universe constituents is responsible for the current speeding up expansion of of the universe.
-The other leading constituent in this model is the cold dark and baryonic matter, so is known as the $\Lambda$$CDM$ model, and although it agrees very well with observations, this model faces some debatable issues.
-For instance, the huge gab between the observed value of the vacuum energy density and that expected from the quantum field theory, in fact $120$ orders of magnitude.
-Also the appeared coincidence of the order of magnitude between the measured vacuum energy density for the present time and the matter energy density although the former is presumed to be constant in time while the latter decreases with it.
-This leads cosmologists to visualize other scenarios.
-One of these scenarios is the dark fluid models.
+In the standard model of cosmology \cite{wie, peeb}, the dark energy (DE) component, which based on observations constitutes about $72\%$ of the universe \cite{jons}, is represented by the cosmological constant $\Lambda$.
+This component is responsible for the current accelerated expansion of the universe.
+The second leading component in this model is a non-relativistic matter component which interacts only gravitationally and is known as cold dark matter (CDM).
+Other components are baryons, photons, and neutrinos.
+Even though this model, the $\Lambda CDM$ model.
+In fact, It is not established if they are really independent entities.
+The possibility of the unified scene of DE and DM has attracted a lot of interest.
+The class of models that unifies these two dark sectors is often referred to as quartessence \cite{RRRR, RRRM}.
+Prototypes of these models are the Chaplygin gas (CG) model and its generalizations (GCG) \cite{kamen, baf, sar, din, gor}.
+Among other unification scenarios, there are also the tachyonic field \cite{gib, pad, sen} and the condensate cosmology \cite{bas}.

-Dynamical dark energy models are promising.
-Representative of these models there are the Chaplygin gas and generalized Chaplygin gas \cite{baf}-\cite{gor}, K-essence \cite{arm}, the tachyonic field \cite{gib}-\cite{sen}, and the condensate cosmology \cite{bas}.
-In these models both dark energy and dark matter are represented by one single fluid, dark fluid, consequently solving the coincidence problem.
-This dark fluid has the dynamical property to behave as dark matter in the early time and as dark energy in the late time.
+One of the special interesting class of models is the barotropic fluid models.
+Barotropic fluids are characterized by an EoS for which the pressure is an explicit function of the density, $p=f(\rho)$.
+Barotropic models are considered by many authors either as unified models, of which CG and GCG are again examples, or as models for DE alone.
+Linder and Scherrer \cite{linder} studied extensively the general properties of the barotropic DE models and how they can be distinct from quintessence. $\check{\texttt{S}}$tefan$\check{\texttt{c}}$i$\acute{\texttt{c}}$ \cite{stef, stef1} considered a barotropic DE equation of state which is some sort of expansion around the cosmological constant EoS.
+Different forms of barotropic DE equations of state are also studied by Nojiri and Odintsov \cite{nojiri}.